BTNeandertha1/BTDiablo/README.md

 - Moved Qual-Kex closer to the portal for faster Revives
 ### Terror Zones
 - Removed Terror Zones in Agony and Pain
-- Changed map pool rotations to Rifts, Uber Portals, and Act 5 Red Portals for now
+- Changed Map Pool to not rotate and is always Rifts, Uber Portals, and Act 5 Red Portals
 - Terror Zones Simulate Players 20
+- TZ Rifts have even more Rune and Gem drops from Elites

 ### Rifts
 - Drop Gems, Runes and sometimes Standard of Heros